devular/devular-gatsby-starter/README.md

 This Gatsby starter comes with a few features tailored to our particular needs, but we imagine a few other people will have had the same issues, hopefully it's useful to someone!

+> Much of this work was done by [@leonoragilmour](https://github.com/leonoragilmour) in another project, and shamelessly copied into this repo by [@jonsherrard](https://github.com/jonsherrard), taking all the commmit-credit.

 1. **Theme UI preconfigured**

    [Theme UI](https://theme-ui.com) is argubly _the_ most powerful way to theme, style, and componentize React apps around.
 It's configured out of the box with a slew of plugins so you can get started styling with the `sx` prop, configure light and dark modes, and start theming with your `theme.js` file straight outta the gate.